 But on Amazon, there isn't room for storytelling.
 People come to shop.
 Most don’t even come to Amazon to browse – they know what they want.
 So your job as the seller is to list products people want.
-You can always research products to find the best ones and how to list them, but it’s vastly different than side hustles that rely on your personal experience with the niche.
+You can always research products to find the best ones and how to list them, but it’s vastly different than other online jobs that rely on your personal experience with the niche.

 Sourcing things to sell on Amazon FBA